it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 Method: Copy

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 1.3.5
-- Apply Port and Packet Size Filtering - Consider port and packet size filtering by the upstream network service provider to limit unnecessary traffic.

-[AMW: What does it mean to consider?]
-[pl: is the intention behind this one to ask upstream providers to stop specific traffic from reaching the organization, in general or in the midst of an attack.
-Is this a service that is commonly done by upstream providers vs just doing it at your own firewall.
-Considering this is one is level 1, we probably need to iron these out or just cut]

->Work with upstream providers to filter out as much as possible that is not related to the election service being provided.

-Applies to: Hosted Components

-Method: Copy

->Reference: CIS Security Best Practices for Non-Voting Election Technology 1.5.2
-- Configure Perimeter Devices to Prevent Common Types of Attacks - Define strict �TCP keepalive� and �maximum connection� on all perimeter devices, such as firewalls and proxy servers.
+- Configure Perimeter Devices to Prevent Common Types of Attacks - Define strict "TCP keepalive" and "maximum connection" on all perimeter devices, such as firewalls and proxy servers.
 This assists with preventing the success of SYN Flood attacks.
 Another approach is leveraging SYN cookies to prevent TCP SYN floods.

-[AMW: There is also a SYN Cookie approach we need to require somewhere.
-This is probablt the right place.]
-[pl: so for the different options that we lay out in the description, are these part of the requirement are they simply examples of the types of mitigations they should have in place?]

 >A SYN Flood is one of the most common forms of DDoS attacks observed by the MS-ISAC.